WKTA

+WKTA (1330 kHz) is a commercial radio station broadcasting a Russian format weekdays 7 a.m.–7 p.m. and a Latin pop and reggaeton format weekdays 7 p.m.–7 a.m. and weekends full time.
+Licensed to Evanston, Illinois, the station serves the Chicago metropolitan area and is owned by Polnet Communications, Ltd.

+By day, WKTA transmits with 5,000 watts, but to protect other stations on 1330 AM from interference, it drops its power to 110 watts at night.
+It uses a directional antenna with a six-tower array.
+Programming is also heard on 80-watt FM translator W240DE on 95.9 MHz.

 History

-The station began broadcasting in 1953, holding the call sign WEAW.
-The station was owned by North Shore Broadcasting, and the station's call sign stood for its president Edward A. Wheeler.
+The station signed on the air in 1953.
+The original call sign was WEAW.
+The station was owned by North Shore Broadcasting, and the station's call letters stood for the name of its president, Edward A. Wheeler.
 The station's transmitter was located in Evanston and it ran 500 watts during daytime hours only.
 In 1956, the station's power was increased to 1,000 watts.
 By 1959, the station had begun airing brokered ethnic programming.
 In 1962, the station's transmitter was moved to an unincorporated area between Northbrook and Wheeling, and its power was increased to 5,000 watts.
 By the early 1970s the station primarily aired brokered ethnic and religious programs.

-By early 1979 the station had begun airing a Christian contemporary format.
-On June 1, 1979, the station's call sign was later changed to WPRZ.
+By early 1979, the station had begun airing a Christian radio format.
+On June 1, 1979, the station's call sign was later changed to WPRZ, which stood for the word "Praise."
 On July 14, 1979, WPRZ presented the Christian contemporary festival "Alleluia", which featured Chuck Girard.
 The station was taken off the air in autumn of 1980.

 In late 1981, the license was sold to Lee Hague for $125,000.
 The following year the station was brought back on the air from a new site in the same area, with the WEAW callsign revived.
 The station aired adult contemporary music and religious programming.
 By the mid-1980s the station was airing Christian talk and teaching programs and uptempo Christian contemporary music, with a certain amount of secular adult contemporary mixed in.
 Christian talk and teaching programs heard on WEAW included The Old-Time Gospel Hour with Jerry Falwell, Family Altar with Lester Roloff, and Insight for Living with Chuck Swindoll.